ClickHouse/ClickHouse/docs/en/operations/external-authenticators/jwt.md

 - `retry_initial_backoff_ms` - The backoff initial interval on retry.
 Default: 50 ms
 - `retry_max_backoff_ms` - The maximum backoff interval.
 Default: 1000 ms

+Note, that you can define multiple HTTP servers inside the `jwt_verifiers` section using distinct names.

 ### Enabling JWT authentication in `users.xml` {#enabling-jwt-auth-in-users-xml}

 In order to enable HTTP authentication for the user, specify `jwt` section instead of `password` or similar sections in the user definition.